-Regulation 16 (Regulation 15 (Wales)) requires that whenever there is a failure to meet a standard detected by monitoring or whenever it is suspected for other reasons (risk assessment, operational incident, compliant) that there could be a failure, the local authority must conduct an investigation to determine the cause.
+Regulation 16 (Regulation 18 (Wales)) requires that whenever there is a failure to meet a standard detected by monitoring or whenever it is suspected for other reasons (e.g. risk assessment, operational incident, compliance sampling) that there could be a failure, the local authority must conduct an investigation to determine the cause.

 The investigation has to determine whether the cause of the failure occurred within the private water supplier’s system (raw water, treatment or distribution) or whether it occurred within the pipe work (domestic plumbing and fittings) within premises.

 The Regulations also state that once a local authority has completed its investigation and established the cause of the failure, it must take action to restore the water quality so that it is wholesome.